 Thermal methods involve heating the electrodes to high temperatures to decompose PVDF and PVEF.
 These methods can be efficient but may generate toxic gases and require careful control of the reaction conditions.

 - Pyrolysis: This method involves heating the electrodes in an inert atmosphere to decompose PVDF and PVEF into volatile products.
 The volatile products can be collected and used as a fuel or chemical feedstock.
-However, it is important to control the pyrolysis conditions to minimize the formation of toxic gases like HF.
+Still, it is important to control the pyrolysis conditions to minimize the formation of toxic gases like HF.

 - Gasification: This method involves heating the electrodes in the presence of a gasifying agent, such as steam or oxygen, to convert PVDF and PVEF into a syngas.
 The syngas can be used as a fuel or chemical feedstock.